arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does It Take to Get a Search Warrant?

-If a police officer in Arkansas has sufficient probable cause to justify their request for a search warrant, they can get a warrant in about an hour or two.
-However, for more complicated cases, it might take longer.
+However, it might take longer for more complicated cases.
 To ask for the warrant, the officer has to create a document called a "duplicate original warrant" and read it exactly as it's written to a judge.
 The judge will then decide to authorize the warrant based on what the officer says.
-After getting the warrant, the police must use it within 10 days unless otherwise specified.
+Search warrants generally have limits.
+For most instances, after getting the warrant, the police must use it within 10 days unless otherwise specified.

 What is an Arrest Warrant in Arkansas?